Insights and Analysis

 Absolutely, but it’s complicated.

-solar energy can play a central role in decarbonizing sunny states like California, Arizona, New Mexico, and Nevada
+Solar energy can play a central role in decarbonizing sunny states like California, Arizona, New Mexico, and Nevada.

 Drawing on hourly energy use data from the US Department of Energy, my collaborators and I assessed how much energy use could be supplied by integrating solar power facilities into the California, New England, New York, and the Southwest power grids to meet each region’s hourly energy needs throughout a full year.
 Then, we quantified potential reductions in carbon emissions resulting from the integration of solar power facilities in these regions.
 We also explored how varying levels of solar energy adoption across these regions could help meet state greenhouse gas reduction goals.